bruno-f7s/portfolio/airbnb-porto-2023/README.md

 ---
 ## 1. Requirements
-To be able to run the code on your own you will need the following software:
+To run the code you need the following software:
 - Python v.3+
 - Jupyter Notebook
 - Suggestion: Anaconda v.4+ since it has both in one suite.

-To run the code, you will also need to open unpack the zip file _../model/calendar.csv.gz_ in the same directory.
+Additionally, you need to unpack the zip file _../model/calendar.csv.gz_ in the same directory.

 ## 2. File Descriptions
-- airbnb-porto-2023-eda.ipynb: Jupyter Notebook, which contains the full code.
+- _airbnb-porto-2023-eda.ipynb_: Jupyter Notebook, which contains the full code.
-- 202206-listings.csv: Snapshot of Airbnb listing's data from Q2 2022
+- _202206-listings.csv_: Snapshot of Airbnb listing's data from Q2 2022
-- 202209-listings.csv: Snapshot of Airbnb listing's data from Q3 2022
+- _202209-listings.csv_: Snapshot of Airbnb listing's data from Q3 2022
-- 202212-listings.csv: Snapshot of Airbnb listing's data from Q4 2022
+- _202212-listings.csv_: Snapshot of Airbnb listing's data from Q4 2022
-- 202303-listings.csv: Snapshot of Airbnb listing's data from Q1 2023
+- _202303-listings.csv_: Snapshot of Airbnb listing's data from Q1 2023
-- 202303-calendar.csv (obtained from zip): Snapshot of Airbnb activity's data from Q1 2022
+- _202303-calendar.csv_: Snapshot of Airbnb activity's data from Q1 2022 (obtained from the zip file: _calendar.csv.gz_)

 ## 3. Data
-The data was obtained from the website <a href=http://insideairbnb.com/get-the-data/>Inside Airbnb</a> and is made of 4 CSV files which contains listing information and 1 CSV file with activity information.
+The data was obtained from the website <a href=http://insideairbnb.com/get-the-data/>Inside Airbnb</a> and it is made of 4 CSV files - which contains listing information - and 1 CSV file with activity information.
 The listing files are the focus of the project while the calendar.csv was used just for a quality check.

-The listing's data contains among others these columns:
+The listing's data contains, among others, these columns:
 - id
 - name
 - description